Goodness-of-Fit and Clustering of Spherical Data: the QuadratiK package in R and Python: Multivariate KBQD tests

 \end{itemize} The implementation of the described steps is reported in Algorithm \ref{alg:select-h}.\\ A fundamental point is the specification of an alternative family of distributions.
 Let this be defined by $F_\delta(\mu, \Sigma, \lambda)$ where $\mu, \Sigma, \lambda$ indicate the location, covariance and skewness parameters of the distribution.
 Examples of targeted alternatives are provided after the description of Algorithm \ref{alg:select-h}.

 Step $\texttt{2}$ of the algorithm requires that the family of alternatives $\{F_\delta\}$ must be identified.
 In order to properly handle the data in hand, the proposed implementation of the algorithm includes the following target alternatives, with corresponding default values of $\delta$: \begin{itemize} \item[(i)] \textit{location} alternatives $F_\delta = SN_d(\hat{\mu} + \delta,\hat{\Sigma}, \hat{\lambda})$,with $\delta = 0.2, 0.3, 0.4$; \item[(ii)] \textit{scale} alternatives $F_\delta = SN_d(\hat{\mu} ,\hat{\Sigma}*\delta, \hat{\lambda})$, $\delta = 0.1, 0.3, 0.5$; \item[(iii)] \textit{skewness} alternatives, $F_\delta = SN_d(\hat{\mu} ,\hat{\Sigma}, \hat{\lambda} + \delta)$, with $\delta = 0.2, 0.3, 0.6$. \end{itemize} The following values of $h = 0.6, 1, 1.4, 1.8, 2.2$ and $N=50$ are set as default.
 The algorithm is implemented through the function \texttt{select\_h}.
 The values of $\delta$ and $h$ can be set by the user, if a more extensive search is required. \cite{Markatou2023} conducted an extensive simulation study considering location and skewness alternatives for the two-sample and $k$-sample problems.
 Default values here are chosen considering the results from this simulation study.
 In case of data following different distributions, we suggest a more detailed grid search providing more values for $h$, and $\delta$.
 This is the recommended practice whenever the computational resources are available.
+Also, the \texttt{select\_h} function allows users to specify the number of cores to be used for parallelization using the \texttt{n\_cores} argument.
+In resource-scarce environments, the \texttt{n\_cores} can be set to low values, including 1, which means that the function will execute sequentially.
+Meanwhile, in environments where multiple cores are available, users can increase \texttt{n\_cores} to a values greater than the default of 2 cores to take advantage of increased parallelization.
 The function \texttt{select\_h} takes as inputs the data matrix \texttt{x}, vector of labels \texttt{y}, and the type of alternatives (one of \textit{"location"}, \textit{"scale"} or \textit{"skewness"}).
 Similarly to the function \texttt{kb.test}, the algorithm for the selection of $h$ for the two-sample test can be performed providing the two samples as \texttt{x} and \texttt{y}. \texttt{select\_h} returns not only the selected value of $h$, but also the power plot versus the considered list of $h$ values for each tested value of $\delta$.
 This provides a set of possible values of $h$ with high power performance.
 The following examples show the usage of these functions considering the data sets previously generated for the two-sample and k-sample problems.